coderAnunay/reliaquest-assignment/README.md

-# reliaquest-assignment
 # 🧩 Employee API - Spring Boot

-It serves a set of RESTful APIs for managing employees by interacting with an upstream mock server.
+It serves a set of RESTful APIs for managing employees by interacting with an upstream `mock-employee-api`

 ---